What is a Linear Foot and How to Calculate It

 What is square footage?

-Square footage is used to measure the area of a flat surface.
-It can tell you how big your yard is, how much floor space your bed will take up, and how much wall space you’ll need for all your concert posters.
+Square footage measures the area of a flat surface.
+It can tell you the size of your yard, the floor space your bed will take up, and the wall space you’ll need for all your concert posters.

-When you calculate square footage, you actually use linear feet as part of the math.
+When calculating square footage, you use linear feet as part of the math.

 To find a wall’s square footage, measure its length and its height.
 Similarly, to know how much wall space a piece of decor or furniture will take up, measure its length and its height.
 To find the square footage of your kitchen floor or learn how much floor space something will take up, measure its width and its length.